awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

 For more information, see [Getting started with Amazon Redshift clusters and data loading](https://docs.aws.amazon.com/redshift/latest/gsg/database-tasks.html).

-## Understanding the AWS Tracker React application
+## Understand the AWS Tracker React application

-A user can perform the following tasks by using the React application:
+A user can perform the following tasks using the React application:

 + View all active items.
 + View archived items that are complete.